Planning a visit to Vatican City and wondering how to organize your day? This is one day in Vatican City itinerary you need!

 Practical Information for Visiting St. Peter’s Basilica

-With only 1 day in Vatican City, you should need these useful tips for visiting St. Peter’s:
+With only 1 day in Vatican City, you will need these useful tips for visiting St. Peter’s:

 Address: Viale Vaticano 00165 Rome